 - (a) the nature of its business;

 - (b) its size; and

-- (c) the nature and extent of the risks of money laundering and terrorist financing to which its business is subject.
+- (c) the nature and extent of the risks of money laundering to which its business is subject.

 The AFSA may impose additional training requirements in respect of all, or certain, relevant employees of a Relevant Person.